RWS/ISHDeploy/Source/ISHDeploy.Documentation/Getting Started.md

 Install-Module {ModuleName} -Scope CurrentUser -Force
 ```

-# Verify the module presense
+# Verify the module presence
 To verify that the module is installed and check the version execute:
 ```powershell
 Get-Module ISHDeploy.12.0.1 -ListAvailable |Format-Table Name,Version